Dudley Canal: Restoration

 After a period of disuse following nationalisation in 1948, the first suggestions that the canal and others should be restored were made by the newly formed Inland Waterways Protection Society (IWPS) in 1959.
-However, the British Transport Commission presented their annual Bill in 1961, in which the Dudley Canal and Tunnel were scheduled to be closed immediately, with no provision to safeguard the route for future restoration.
-Both the Inland Waterways Association and the IWPS protested, but the protests were ignored, and closure occurred in 1962.
+However, the British Transport Commission presented their annual bill in 1961, in which the Dudley Canal and Tunnel were scheduled to be closed immediately, with no provision to safeguard the route for future restoration.
+Both the Inland Waterways Association and the IWPS protested, but the protests were ignored, and closure occurred by the British Transport Commission Act 1962 (10 & 11 Eliz.
+2. c. xlii).
 Despite this, the Staffordshire and Worcestershire Canal Society explored the tunnel in mid-1963, after which a Dudley Tunnel Committee began running boat trips through it.
 These proved popular, and the Committee became the Dudley Canal Tunnel Preservation Society on 1 January 1964, eventually becoming the Dudley Canal Trust in 1970.

 On 26 June 1970, the Inland Waterways Amenity Advisory Council, a government committee created in May 1968, held a press conference at which recommendations about the future of "remainder" waterways were made to the British Waterways Board.
 "Remainder" was a classification that indicated there was no obvious commercial future for the waterway.
 The recommendations included the returning to "cruiseway" status of nine canals, which included the Dudley Canal.
 The Waterways Recovery Group, formed in 1970 to co-ordinate volunteer involvement in canal restoration, began work on the canal later that year, raising public awareness of the canal and its potential as an amenity.
 In December 1970, the Birmingham Canal Navigations Working Party produced a report, which was published in early 1971.
 They recommended to the British Waterways Board that much of the Birmingham Canal system should be retained.
 Canals were grouped into four categories, the first two of which needed little action or expenditure to make them navigable again.
 The Dudley Canal was in the third category, where it was suggested that the local authorities through which the canals ran should be included in restoration plans.
 This plan of action had formed part of the Transport Act 1968, and was adopted soon afterwards for the Dudley Tunnel Branch.